 7. Overconfidence

-Overconfidence is a cognitive bias that occurs when a person believes that they have a greater level of knowledge, skill, or ability than they actually possess.
+Overconfidence is a cognitive bias that occurs when a person believes they have greater knowledge, skill, or ability than they possess.
 This bias can manifest by overestimating one’s performance, underestimating the difficulty of a task, or excessive reliance on one’s experience.

 Furthermore, overconfidence can have significant negative consequences in various aspects of life, including personal, professional, and financial domains.